harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

    > **Note:** Read the `main.tf` configuration file [to see what will be created](./terraform/main.tf).

+1. Also, please change the place holders for PostgresCDC and BigquerySink connectors.
  # Demo

 We do not use any Producers to mock the data instead we used Datagen connectors for the sake of it.